tanmay-ar0ra/tanmay-ar0ra/README.md

 - 👋 Hi, I’m @aroratanmay34
-- 👀 I’m interested in competitive programming.
+- 👀 I’m fervid in programming.
 - 🌱 I’m currently working as full-stack.
 - 💞️ I’m looking to collaborate on any interesting subject.
-- 📫 How to reach me aroratanmay34@gmail.com
+- 📫 How to reach me: aroratanmay34@gmail.com

 <!---
 aroratanmay34/aroratanmay34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.